puddin1102/APS360-FinalProject-Breed-Classification/README.md

 ## Work 1

-A significant contribution in the field comes from the study \"Dog Breed Identification Using Deep Learning\" as described by @ethan1.
+A significant contribution in the field comes from the study \"Dog Breed Identification Using Deep Learning\".
 This research employs the ResNet-50 model, a deep convolutional neural network pre-trained on ImageNet and fine-tuned for the specific task of dog breed identification using transfer learning.
 This approach has